allenai/learning-curve/README.md

 pip install omegaconf
 ```

+Also, please make sure that Tex is installed and added to `$PATH` for the latex in plots to render correctly.
+For instance, on Mac you may install [MacTex](http://www.tug.org/mactex/).

 # Getting error measurements
 To compute a learning curve, you must first train models on different partitions of your training set and compute val or test errors for each partition.
 To preseve the class distribution, we suggest partitioning the set of samples from each class into the required number of disjoint subsets.
 The same evaluation set is used irrespective of the training partition.
 Given a training set with N samples, we recommend partitioning your training set as follows: